byui-cse/cse212-csharp/docs/lesson05/prove.md

     * `Remove`
     * `Contains` (checking membership)
     * Iterate through the set
-5. Do not use the built-in functions for C# Collections such as `IntersectWith` or `Union`.
+5. Do not use the built-in functions for C# Collections such as `IntersectWith`, `UnionWith`, etc..
 6. Remember to add useful comments to your code.

 ### Part 2 - Find Pairs